ReDeiPirati/CTF/2016/Tokyo Westerns MMA CTF/2.Get the admin password!/README.md

 				break
 ```

-My alternative is to use a Binary(Dicotomic)Search to improve the Search.
+My alternative is to use a Binary(Dicotomic)Search to improve the Search O(log(n)) and less than 3'.
 The intuition is to use the $lt(lower than) or $gt(greater than) to restrict the window of the char to guess in the charset; look at `nosqli.py` to see the implementation.